A unified approach to structural limits, and limits of graphs with bounded tree-depth: Modelings

 Lov\'asz and Szegedy \cite{Lovasz2010} defined a graph property (or equivalently a class of graphs) $\mathcal C$ to be {\em random-free} if every L-limit of graphs in $\mathcal C$ is random-free.
-They prove the following: \begin{theorem}[Lov\'asz and Szegedy \cite{Lovasz2010}] A hereditary class $\mathcal C$ is random-free if and only if there exists a bipartite graph $F$ with bipartition $(V_1,V_2)$ such that no graph obtained from $F$ by adding edges within $V_1$ and $V_2$ is in $\mathcal C$. \end{theorem} From this result, one deduce for instance that the class of $m$-partite cographs is random-free \cite{Lucas0}, generalizing the particular cases of threshold graphs \cite{Diaconis2009} and (more general) cographs \cite{Janson2013}.
+They prove the following: \begin{theorem}[Lov\'asz and Szegedy \cite{Lovasz2010}] A hereditary class $\mathcal C$ is random-free if and only if there exists a bipartite graph $F$ with bipartition $(V_1,V_2)$ such that no graph obtained from $F$ by adding edges within $V_1$ and $V_2$ is in $\mathcal C$. \end{theorem} From this result, one deduce for instance that the class of $m$-partite cographs is random-free (see \cite{QFTSL-arxiv} for a related study of quantifier-free limits of tree-semilattices), generalizing the particular cases of threshold graphs \cite{Diaconis2009} and (more general) cographs \cite{Janson2013}.

 Recall that the {\em Vapnik--Chervonenkis dimension} (or simply {\em VC-dimension}) ${\rm VC}(G)$ {\em of a graph} $G$ is the maximum integer $k$ such that there exists in $G$ disjoint vertices $u_i$ ($1\leq i\leq k$) and $v_I$ ($\emptyset\subseteq I\subseteq \{1,\dots,k\}$) such that $u_i$ is adjacent to $v_I$ exactly if $i\in I$.
 We now rephrase Lov\'asz and Szegedy Theorem~\ref{thm:RFLS} in terms of VC-dimension. \begin{theorem} A hereditary class $\mathcal C$ is random-free if and only if ${\rm VC}(\mathcal C)<\infty$, where